kembr/openpose-pipeline/README.md

 Next steps:

-  - Make sure generated plots of joint angle changes are saved to an output folder.
+  - √ ~~Make sure generated plots of joint angle changes are saved to an output folder.~~
   - Combine overlapping code into fewer files.
 (Main execution file, with functions helper file)
   - Goal: have a workable demo which will:
       1. trigger openpose